 How much does an electric car cost per mile?

 While this varies between models, electric cars can cost as little as 4-5p per mile based on 100 miles of travel – less than half the average price of fuel per mile.
-In one single 100-mile charge, this might cost around £5 total .(Correct as of 31st Jan 2022).
+In one single 100-mile charge, this might cost around £5 total.

 You can also find public charging points available for recharging on the go.
-Some rapid charge stations can cost approximately £6.50 per 30-minute charge for up to 90 miles (on average).
+Some rapid charge stations can cost approximately £22 for a 30-minute charge for up to 90 miles (on average).
 If you’re lucky, your workplace may even have one you can use for free.

 Other costs of an electric car